The Lockn’ Festival returns to Nelson County for its seventh year in 2019, from August 22-25, to Infinity Downs Farm in Arrington.

 HERE’S A PREVIEW:

-- During the event, August 23-26, most attendees will arrive on Thursday, August 223 ((From the North and South along Rt.
-29 to Diggs Mountain Road).
+- During the event, August 22-25, most attendees will arrive on Thursday, August 22 (From the North and South along Rt.
+29 to Diggs Mountain Road.
+Arrington Rd to Oak Ridge Rd will also be utilized for RV traffic).
 And,

 - Like last year, traffic will be routed by Virginia State Police to most expediently direct vehicles with the least amount of disruption to the usual flow of traffic, and to business accessibility.